By Irina Severin | UAObserver

-First, Ukraine should admit defeat in the battle with the Russia's regular armed forces for control of the part of the Ukrainian territory at the east of Ukraine.
-To do this, it is necessary to take two basic steps: to recognize de facto Russia as a belligerent side in war and to recognize the territory, controlled by Russia in the existing today boundaries as the territory, temporarily occupied by the Russian Federation.
+First, Ukraine should admit it is at war with Russia's regular armed forces for control over the Ukrainian territory in the east of Ukraine.
+It is necessary to recognize that Russia attacked Ukraine and to acknowledge the territory controlled by Russia as a territory temporarily occupied by the Russian Federation.

-Kremlin special military "Humanitarian" Trojan horse" operation as breaking point
+Kremlin military "Humanitarian" Trojan horse" operation as a breaking point

-Ukraine failed to defend its territorial integrity in result of undertaken by the Kremlin special military "Humanitarian" Trojan horse" operation.
-Under the guise of “humanitarian convoy”, Russia managed to carry out massive supplies of the arms and the units of the Russian regular army to the eastern regions of Ukraine.
+Under the guise of a "humanitarian convoy," Russia managed to carry out massive supplies of arms and the units of the Russian regular army to the eastern regions of Ukraine.

-For the effectiveness of the Peace plan, not only Ukraine but also the entire international community should recognize the fact of Russia's occupation of the part of Ukraine.
-The West should continue increasing pressure over the Russian Federation by tightening sanctions to increase the price of the Russian military actions in Ukraine.
+For the effectiveness of the Peace plan, Ukraine and the entire international community should recognize Russia's temporary occupation of part of Ukraine.
+The West should continue increasing pressure on the Russian Federation by tightening sanctions to increase the price of Russian military actions in Ukraine.

 Fortified shield for arresting Russian aggression in Ukraine

-By recognizing the part of the country as a territory, temporarily occupied by Russia and stopping the Anti-terrorist operation in the Donbas region Ukraine will open to the West the possibility to grant Ukraine defensive weapons.
-In such a case, the supply of the arms to Ukraine will play the role of deterrent of bloodshed, not lead to its escalation as the West fears.
-Ukraine will not use the weapons for regaining control over already occupied by Russia territory, but for preventing Russia's advance into new territory.
+Recognizing the part of the country as a territory temporarily occupied by Russia and stopping the Anti-terrorist operation in the Donbas region, Ukraine will provide the West with the possibility to supply Ukraine with defensive weapons.
+In such a case, the supply of arms to Ukraine will deter bloodshed, not leading to its escalation, as the West fears.
+Ukraine will not use the weapons to regain control over already occupied territory as the West is afraid but to prevent Russia's advance into new territory.

-The key role in the Peace plan belongs to the West, which should provide weapons, enough to deter the aggression.
-Combined with the sanctions raising the price of occupation this will give the opportunity to isolate and stop Russian aggression in Ukraine.
+The key role in the Peace plan belongs to the West, which should provide weapons, enough to deter aggression.
+Combined with the sanctions raising the price of occupation, this will allow isolating and stopping Russian aggression in Ukraine.

 However, this plan will be effective only in the case of the well-coordinated efforts of the entire international community.
-In such case over time, the international pressure will make Russia itself to abandon the occupied territories and start looking inward resolving its own internal problems, not continuing occupation of new territories – the trend we observe today.
+In such a case, over time, international pressure will make Russia abandon the occupied territories and start looking inward to resolve its internal problems, not continue the occupation of new parts – the trend we observe today.

-Moreover, in such case Moscow would have to ensure the viability of the occupied territories, consistently and deliberately destroyed by Russian paramilitary and regular troops, what will become unsupportable burden for the struggling with own economic problems country.
-This will lead to Russia’s peaceful surrender and reverse to the pre-Crimean status quo.
-The history shows that Russia sometimes wins wars, but always loses the peace.
+Moreover, in such a case, Moscow would have to ensure the viability of the occupied territories, consistently and deliberately destroyed by Russian paramilitary and regular troops, which will become an unsupportable burden for the struggling with its own economic problems country.

 The international organizations should continue monitoring the situation in the region.
-The only OSCE's efforts could be not enough, as the organization is experiencing strong influence on its activities of the country-aggressor.
-Russia could easily affect either the organization's decision-making process or its funding or both.
+There needs to be more than OSCE's efforts, as the organization is experiencing a strong influence on the activities of the country-aggressor.
+Russia could easily affect the organization's decision-making process via its funding.